Precision operational amplifier ADHV4702-1 capable of direct 220V input

 Thermal protection with internal temperature sensor and shutdown function (thermal shutdown)

-Operating an IC above the operating temperature specified by its absolute maximum ratings may affect product reliability.
+Operating an IC at temperatures above its absolute maximum rating may affect product reliability.

-To minimize this risk, the ADHV4702-1 includes a resistor-adjustable thermal shutdown option.
+To minimize this risk, the ADHV4702-1 features a resistor adjustable thermal shutdown option.

-Additionally, the temperature information output as a voltage on the TMP pin represents the approximate temperature of the IC chip, so it can also be used to monitor power consumption.
-A one-time calibration of the TMP pin at room temperature allows for more accurate temperature measurements.
+In addition, the temperature information output as a voltage to the TMP pin indicates the approximate temperature of the IC chip, so it can also be used to monitor power consumption.
+By performing a one-time calibration of the TMP pin at room temperature, the temperature can be measured more accurately.

-The graph below shows the relationship between TMP pin voltage and junction temperature.
+The graph below shows the relationship between the TMP pin voltage and the junction temperature.

 ADHV4702-1 TMP pin voltage versus junction temperature (Source: Excerpt from ADHV7402-1 datasheet)